bitnami/charts-syncer/README.md

 # charts-syncer

-Sync chart packages and associated container images between chart repositories
+Sync Helm chart packages and OCI container images between repositories

 > [!IMPORTANT]
 > Starting in 2026, this project is licensed under a Broadcom license.
 For details, see the [_LICENSE_](https://raw.githubusercontent.com/bitnami/charts-syncer/refs/heads/v2/LICENSE) file